 Here’s my caution: Remember Spurgeon spent a large part of the last third of his life out of the pulpit while he recovered from depression-anxiety and multiple physical ailments.

-In fact, many Christians of the past who are held up as examples of why we should work 70+ hours a week also suffered with various physical, emotional, and mental afflictions; and some of them died very young.
+In fact, many Christians of the past who are held up as examples of why we should work 70+ hours a week also suffered from various physical, emotional, and mental afflictions; and some of them died very young.
 But this doesn’t usually make its way into their biographies.
 Or, at least, it’s never connected to burnout and overwork.

 I’d love to see an article that does some research into how long Spurgeon spent “off sick” and totaled the number of years that he “lost” as he tried to recover his health in the South of France for months at a time.